 When the product and experience don’t deliver, people will not value your business, will not tell stories about their experience with you, and will not recommend their friends and family to work with you.

 Seek to continuously improve.

-In order to ensure your brand continues to grow, you’ll need to constantly reinvest into your business.
-Make sure your business has everything it needs to go the extra mile and provide a top notch experience to your customers.
+In order to ensure your brand continues to grow, you’ll need to constantly reinvest in your business.
+Make sure your business has everything it needs to go the extra mile and provide a top-notch experience for your customers.